Brettles/aws-shared-ingress/README.md

 ### Testing
 An output from the applicatio ingress configuration template is a CloudFront distribution.
 Put that into your browser (or use a tool like `curl`) and you will see the static web page being served.
 Refresh the page and at some point you'll see slightly different output - the hostname will change indicating that the requests are being load-balanced between the two instances.

-To see if the WAF rules are working, you can use `curl` to send the `block` parameter: `curl https://xxxxxxxxxxx.cloudfront.net/?block=blockme' and that request will be denied.
+To see if the WAF rules are working, you can use `curl` to send the `block` parameter: `curl https://xxxxxxxxxxx.cloudfront.net/?block=blockme` and that request will be denied.
 You can also do that in your browser.
-The reason that the `Amplify` cache profile was chosen for CloudFront was so that requests with different query parameters (such as `block=blockme`) are not cached the same way as requests without those parameters.
+The reason that the `Amplify` managed cache profile was chosen for CloudFront was so that requests with different query parameters (such as `block=blockme`) are not cached the same way as requests without those parameters.

 For troubleshooting, check the target groups in the ingress VPC and in the application VPC and ensure that the targets are marked as `Healthy`.
 If your WAF rules are not triggering, enable logging and look in CloudWatch Logs.
 ### Notes